alexbran8/react-tensorflow-wall-project/readme.md

     9. !!! check how to load web cam / smartphone camera in react app ?! !!! - Alex (Mo)
     10. check how to use local webcam for development and smartphone camera in production (github pages) - both of us
     11. Configure testing using JEST / Cypress (TODO: study about differences and what tests would be necessary)
+    12. Implement mobile-detect module to check if app is being opened from mobile or desktop based on OS - TBD
+    13. Implement camera disable - TBD (may need another module for camera to be used)
+    14. Implement image responsibe resize based on device properties